SUBSCRIBE

 “Our people need to learn that not every valuable thing will be provided by government or sponsors.”

-She emphasises those who have gone through a certain experience possess a certain level of knowledge and expertise that can be shared with others.
+She emphasises that those who have gone through a certain experience possess a certain level of knowledge and expertise that can be shared with others.
 Some people find it fulfilling to give back to their community by sharing their knowledge and skills.

 “We still have a long way to go if we want our people to be fairly compensated for their own benefit.”